pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< learner-task-help >}}

-You can use the blue bar at the left of the coding area to expand the help panel, which should help you find what Pytch functions work the same as the Scratch
+You can use the Scratch/Python help to find out what Pytch functions work the same as the Scratch

 ``` scratch
 touching (Bowl v)